 A single member LLC is a business structure that emerged in the 1990s.
-Over time, it has become recognized in all States.
+Over time, it has become recognized in all states.
 As the name implies, an SLLC has a single owner.
 Because income from an SLLC isn’t divided (as it would be for a partnership or a multiple member LLC) there are no separate taxes to file with the IRS.
 The IRS treats an SLLC just like a sole proprietorship.
-(This isn’t necessarily true for State level taxation.)
+(This isn’t necessarily true for state level taxation.)

 This brings up one disadvantage of an SLLC – the possibility that the company’s assets will be taken when a suit arises from the personal – non-business – actions of the single owner.
 Case law for multiple member LLCs is clear, but because SLLCs are newer, the law in some States is less so.
 For instance, what happens when the owner of an SLLC dies or goes personally bankrupt?
 Can the company assets be transferred in the same manner as a simple asset?
-The arguments revolve around how legally different a SLLC is from a sole proprietorship.
+The arguments revolve around how legally different an SLLC is from a sole proprietorship.
 This also highlights the importance of keeping SLLC assets and liabilities separate from personal – excellent record keeping and attention to formal rules is key.

 Member Managed LLC vs. Manager-Managed LLC

 A member managed LLC is run by the owners of the company.
 This is the usual structure.
 Another structure is the manager-managed type, which, as the name implies, has a separate manager responsible for daily operations.